to top

 • Bei Shan Tang Doctoral Thesis Grant, which supports final-year PhD candidates to engage in full-time thesis writing

-• Museum Professionals Training Workshop organized by Art Museum, the Chinese University of Hong Kong and sponsored by the Foundation
+• Museum Professionals Training Workshop organised by the Art Museum of the Chinese University of Hong Kong and sponsored by the Foundation